Cheltenham Spa Express

+Background

-Even prior to the First World War the Great Western Railway ran a high-speed service between Cheltenham and London, covering the 91 mi from Kemble Junction to Paddington in 103 minutes.
-After the war an additional stop was made at Swindon and the time for the 77+1/4 mi to Paddington was scheduled at 85 minutes.
+Prior to the First World War, the Great Western Railway ran a high-speed service between Cheltenham and London, covering the 91 mi from Kemble Junction to Paddington in 103 minutes.
+After the war, an additional stop was made at Swindon and the time for the 77+1/4 mi to Paddington was scheduled at 85 minutes.

-However, in 1923 the first batch of Charles Collett's GWR 4073 Class (also called Castle Class) 4-6-0 express engines entered service and this enabled a significant improvement in timings.
+In 1923, the first batch of Charles Collett's GWR 4073 Castle Class 4-6-0 express engines entered service and enabled a significant improvement in timings.
 The name "Cheltenham Spa Express" was given to the service, which reached Paddington in 75 minutes from Swindon, an average speed of 61.8 mph making it the fastest start-to-stop scheduled service in Britain.

+Further developments

 Fierce rivalry between the four main railway companies during the 1920s and 1930s to run the fastest train in the country, and therefore in the world, led to further accelerations to the service.
 In July 1929 the scheduled journey time became 70 minutes, an average speed of 66.2 mph, and publicity proclaimed this as the fastest train in the world.
 By now the train had acquired its popular nickname of the "Cheltenham Flyer", although this was never adopted officially.
-Two years later in 1931 the Canadian Pacific Railroad ran a train with a slightly faster schedule, taking the fastest train in the world title across the Atlantic, but the GWR train was again accelerated in July to an average speed of 69.2 mph.
+Two years later in 1931 the Canadian Pacific Railway ran a train with a slightly faster schedule, taking the fastest train in the world title across the Atlantic, but the GWR train was again accelerated in July to an average speed of 69.2 mph.

 On Monday, 6 June 1932, the train broke railway speed records with a time of 56 mins 47 seconds at an average speed of 81.6 mph.
-Such a journey speed had never been previously recorded and this made this run the fastest railway run in the world.
+Such a journey speed had never been previously recorded, making this run the fastest railway run in the world.
 The train was hauled by Castle class 5006 Tregenna Castle and was crewed by Driver Harry Rudduck and Fireman Thorp of Old Oak Common shed.

-In September 1932 the time from Swindon to London was further reduced to 65 minutes, giving an extraordinary average speed, for the time, of 71.3 mph over the whole trip of 77+1/4 mi.
+In September 1932, the time from Swindon to London was further reduced to 65 minutes, giving an extraordinary average speed, for the time, of 71.3 mph over the whole trip of 77+1/4 mi.
 This was the first occasion in the history of railways that any train had been scheduled at over 70 mph.